collegeman/sharepress/readme.txt

 * The first release!

 == Upgrade Notice ==

+= 2.0 =
+Sharepress Pro is now available!
+If you want access to the pro features, you'll need to upgrade Sharepress and then buy a license key

 = 1.0.6 =
 Fixes a bug that results in breaking core JavaScript in the WordPress admin